mrmrs/writing/_posts/2013-05-06-design-tools.md

 1. It allows me to more accurately understand the constraints of the platform I am designing for.
 2. I can edit code faster than I can edit visual assets.

 I do not have a history of getting something I'm designing perfect on the first try.
 If I did, I probably wouldn't care about being able to iterate through design ideas quickly.
+Iterating quickly is of exteme importance to me.
-But I do care about it greatly - because I'm never right on the first try.
-And I don't think that will be changing any time soon.
+Because I'm never right on the first try and I don't think that will be changing any time soon.

 There are times in which typing is not the bottle-neck.
 There are times when it is wise to sit and stare.
 Digesting what has already been created is an essential part of any design process.